Humanity Magazine & the Centre for British Documentary Photography.

 We aim to grow and promote our photography platform through a network of documentary photographers old and new.

 We have launched a new and independent documentary photography magazine.
 We call it Humanity and it is available to order now.
+It fuses contemporary documentary photography, text articles and classic documentary photographs.

 Documentary photography exhibitions are something we are also passionate about, you can view the new work here on our Documentary Exhibition Space that is dedicated to promoting the work of the photographers working with the CBDP.

-Photography has a long history and tradition in Britain, from the earliest cameras of Fox Talbot right up to the present day and since the beginning it can be said that "social documentary photography" has been the most important and relevant genre.
+Photography has a long history and tradition in Britain, from the earliest cameras of Fox Talbot right up to the present day.

 Documentary photographers have covered everything from wars to births and have created a lasting legacy of incredible artistic images and historic record.
 It tells us where we have come from and where we might be going.
 It is art and news and everything in between.
 It is a powerful tool that has helped to change attitudes to war and working conditions, it has altered housing for the poor and highlighted both the good and bad in us humans.
 Today documentary photography is used to deliver strong images of climate change and drought and desperate people on the move across the globe.
 It is also used to record the details and tell the stories of smaller events that make up the fabric of our society and culture.
 Its reach and power to inform us makes it one of the most important forms of photography and journalism.